JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 Break complex problems into smaller, manageable steps.
 Start with what you know.
 Then work your way through the unknowns bit by bit.

 Start writing notes before writing code.
+Plan what needs to be done first and what can be left for last.

 ---